top of page

 What you can do with EazyColours

-EazyColours are versitile and can be used in a variety of different and creative ways and not just for cosmetics like soap and bathbombs.
+EazyColours are versatile and can be used in a variety of different and creative ways and not just for cosmetics like soap and bath bombs.
 You can use them to dye hair, fabric, paper and some are even edible!

-YOU CAN USE THEM TO DYE MATERIAL! 😱
+1. YOU CAN USE THEM TO DYE MATERIAL

 Weigh out your fabric and calculate how much dye you will need.